perturbo-code/perturbo-workshop-2023/Tutorial2/README.md

 This ph.x calculation takes 3 mins on my macbook.

-Then, collect the dynamical matrix and e-ph matrix elements on coarse grid and save them in `/save`.
+Then, `ph-collect.sh` collects the dynamical matrix and e-ph matrix elements on the coarse grid and save them in `/save`.
 ```
 user@d163e83e57d2:/run/epr_gen/silicon/phonon$ cat ph-collect.sh
 #!/bin/bash